Experimental measurement and a physical interpretation of quantum shadow enumerators: Experimental demonstrations

 \section{Experimental demonstrations}

-We have now reviewed the theoretical machinery of QWEs in Sec.~\ref{sec:qwe_macwilliams} and established a strong connection to Bell sampling in Sec.~\ref{sec:bell_sampling} by identifying collections of $2n$-qubit observables (and showing they are diagonal in the basis of Bell pairs) for measuring QWEs.
+We have now reviewed the theoretical machinery of QWEs in Sec.~\ref{sec:qwe_macwilliams} and established a strong connection to Bell sampling in Sec.~\ref{sec:bell_sampling} by identifying collections of $2n$-qubit observables (and showing they are diagonal in the transversal Bell basis) for measuring QWEs.
 Having available these definitions is what will enable us in Sec.~\ref{sec:complexity_and_robustness} to derive rigorous performance guarantees.
-Before that, however, we want to put the theory built so far to the ultimate test and implement experiments on a state-of-the-art quantum processor.
+Before that, however, we want to put the theory built so far to the ultimate test and implement experiments on a state-of-the-art quantum processor. {\add Besides scientific curiosity, the main motivation for the presented experiments is to demonstrate that the proposed protocol does not rely on idealized assumptions.
+In particular, we aim to verify that the protocol remains viable in the presence of real-world noise sources and experimental imperfections. }

 Two-copy Bell sampling has the following experimental requirements: (i) since we need to prepare two approximate (see Thm.~\ref{thm:robustness} below) copies of the same state in two quantum registers, it is beneficial to work with an experimental platform for which physical parameters exhibit little to no variation between the qubits; (ii) considering that the two registers eventually need to be read out via pairwise Bell measurements, we also require a certain degree of connectivity.
 For example, if we wanted $n$ linearly connected qubits at the preparation stage, we would overall require at least a $2\times n$ rectangular connectivity.
 Both requirements are met by all-to-all connected trapped-ion quantum computers.